blacksnowmartin/Advanced-Network-App/README.md

 # Advanced-Network-App
- Android app code that demonstrates network-related functionalities.
+Android app code that demonstrates network-related functionalities, such as making HTTP requests, parsing JSON data, and handling network errors.
+This app fetches data from a remote API and displays it in a RecyclerView: